ThinkUp-Technologies/frontend-code-challenge/readme.md

 You can build your SPA with any frontend language, library or framework that you want.

-##### Feature requirements
+#### Feature requirements
+- Your SPA should have a navbar with a title and the current user's info.

-Your SPA must have the following pages:
+- Your SPA must have the following pages:
   - Login page
     - Should accept an email and password.
     - Reject invalid login attempts.
   - Games index page
     - Landing page after login.
     - Should display a table of all games in the system.
     - Should have an input for real time search to filter the list of games
       - Use `GET /api/games?filter[search]=text` to have the API perform the search for you.
+    - The API returns 5 games at a time so your table should be paginated.
   - Game specific page
     - Page dedicated to displaying details about one individual game.
     - Users should also be able to update the game on this page as well.
   - Game create page
     - Page with a form to add a new game to the system.

-##### Development requirements
+#### Development requirements
 - SPA must be responsive, scale accordingly from desktops all the way down to mobile devices.
 - SPA needs to handle user authentication (login, logout, protected routes, etc.)
 - Write tests for your web application using Jest, Ava or any testing framework that you prefer.
 - Commit all of your code to a personal public repository on GitHub or GitLab.

-##### Things to consider
+#### Things to consider

 Although not required, the following might help you get this code challenge done faster: